Musicoll/Kiwi/README.md

 ### Compilation

 The compilation of Kiwi uses [CMake](https://cmake.org/).
-Most of the dependencies are included as git submodules, the other will be installed during automatically during the CMake configuration phase.
+Most of the dependencies are included as git submodules, the others will be installed during automatically during the CMake configuration phase.
 Thus, the compilation requires the default git and CMake steps such as:

 ```
 git clone https://github.com/Musicoll/Kiwi.git